 Compare the content of Into The River with Singing My Sister Down, the short story by Margo Lanagan.
 Why are more gatekeepers not outraged over that?
 Lanagan’s short story shocks equally, but it contains no sex.
 So it seems to be sex that shocks people.
 Also violence and drugs, but mainly the sex.

 There is a real sweetness about the main character of Into The River.
-There’s no real message, but Dawe holds a mirror up to society and asks the reader to take a hard look.
+There’s no explicit and direct message, but Dawe holds a mirror up to society and asks the reader to take a hard look.

 THE CULT OF VIRGINITY